Out of Words

-Out of Words is an upcoming cooperative platform adventure game developed by Kong Orange and Wired Fly, and published by Epic Games.
+Out of Words is an upcoming cooperative platform adventure game developed by Kong Orange and WiredFly, and published by Epic Games.
 It was announced during the Summer Game Fest 2025.

 Gameplay

 Out of Words is a cooperative platform adventure game that features two-player collaboration.
 Players control Kurt and Karla as they explore the fictional world of Vokabulantis, using teamwork to traverse handcrafted environments and solve puzzles.

 The game supports both local couch co-op and online cross-platform multiplayer.
 Gameplay includes physics-based puzzles, timing-oriented platforming sequences, and cooperative interactions with the environment.
 The setting includes stylized locations such as ancient catacombs and clay-built skyscrapers, requiring coordination and communication between players to advance.

 Visual elements in the game, including character models and environments, are created using stop-motion animation techniques intended to produce a tactile, handcrafted aesthetic.

 Plot

 Players follow the story of Kurt and Karla, two characters who have lost their voices.
 As they journey through the fantastical world of Vokabulantis, they confront obstacles that test their relationship and communication.
 The narrative explores themes of emotional connection, cooperation, and identity, as the characters work together to restore their ability to speak and understand one another.

 The plot focuses on the characters’ shared quest to recover their voices and navigate their relationship amid growing challenges in their environment.
 The game presents a metaphorical exploration of language, love, and the difficulties of communication in the modern world.